BoChen-Ye/BoChen-Ye.github.io/_pages/about.md

 ## 2018.09 - 2022.07, Hefei University of Technology, China
 - **Bachelor** in Integrated Circuit Design and Integrated Systems
 - **GPA:** [83.1/100](https://BoChen-Ye.github.io/files/transcript_bsc.pdf) (TOP 22%)
-- **Relevant Class:** Analysis and Design of Integrated Digital Circuit, Microprocessor architecture and design, Introduction to SoC design, Verilog HDL and FPGA implementation and so on.
+- **Relevant Course:** Analysis and Design of Integrated Digital Circuit, Microprocessor architecture and design, Introduction to SoC design, Verilog HDL and FPGA implementation and so on.
 - **Thesis:** [The Research and Implementation of Router for Packet-Connect-Circuit Network-on-chip](https://BoChen-Ye.github.io/files/Bsc_thesis.pdf)